rkb53/alpr_id/Recognition/README.md

 ```
 Don't forget to import the library (`from preprocessing import vgg_preprocessing`).

-Those line above are needed only when you want to export the inference graph.
+Those line above were needed only if you want to export the inference graph.
 Make sure to comment those lines in case you want to train another model.

 To use it with a model name defined by slim, run the script: